Lady Finger cookies are light, crunchy cookies with a subtle sweetness.

-They are actually easy to make as well with simple ingredients.
-But, you do have to have a touch of patience with them as well.
+They are actually really easy to make and use simple ingredients.
+But, you do have to have a touch of patience with them.

 How to make ladyfingers?

-- Place bowl over a double boiler, whisking constantly, making sure to scrape the sides and bottom.
-Continue to do this until the internal temperature of the mixture reaches 165 degrees.
+Place bowl over a double boiler, whisking constantly, making sure to scrape the sides and bottom.
+Continue to do this until the internal temperature of the mixture reaches 165°F degrees.
 This is a very important step, it can take 5-15 minutes for the eggs to reach the correct temperature.

-- Generously sift powdered sugar on top.
-Bake at 350 degrees for 12 minutes.
+Generously sift powdered sugar on top.
+Bake at 350°F degrees for 12 minutes.

-More yummy recipe using ladyfingers from my favorite bloggers:
+More yummy recipes using ladyfingers from my favorite bloggers: